chinamike65/hugo-tuolesi/content/book2/book2en.md

 The second one is the Twenty-Three Offering Mantra.
 It has only twenty-three different offerings, so it is called the Twenty-Three Offering Mantra.

-The third one is the Nine Offering Mandala, there are only nine different offerings.
+The third one is the Nine-Point Mandala Offering, there are only nine different offerings.

-The fourth is the Seven Offering Mandala, there are only seven different offerings.
+The fourth is the Seven-Point Mandala Offering, there are only seven different offerings.

 Thirty-seven Point Mandala Offerings include twenty-three offerings, nine offerings, and seven offerings.